Why chatbots fail? 7 common limitations of chatbots

 In other words, the solution to make chatbots able to answer customers’ questions by simply retrieving prepackaged responses from a FAQ database is not a smart solution.

 To get the best from chatbots, it is necessary to integrate the bot with the workflows, existing technologies, and communication channels.
 An example?
-Slack.
+Your CRM or databases.
+Make sure to fetch data from your CRM to customize the experience.

 When it does not happen, here we have another reason why chatbots fail.
 But this is not the chatbots’ fault, as chatbot integration is managers’ and designers’ responsibility.